ILIAS-eLearning/ILIAS/Services/Mail/README.md

 manually by the consumer after the transport of an email has been delegated to the mail system.

-### Type

-The type string MUST be one of the following options:

-* normal
-* system (displayed in a separate block at the *Personal Desktop*)

-Messages marked as *system* will not be delivered to the recipient if he/she did not accept the *Terms of Service*, or he/she has an expired user account.

 ## ilMimeMail

 `\ilMimeMail` is a **low level** class to create and send